Glendive & DAwson county FLOOD PROTECTION Project

 THE PROBLEM

 Ice jam flooding can happen quickly, with little warning.
-Water can rise rapidly and reach depths of 10+ feet, creating dangerous conditions for residents, businesses, and emergency responders.
+Water can rise rapidly and could reach depths of 10+ feet, creating dangerous conditions for residents, businesses, and emergency responders.

 Flood risk has limited growth for over 40 years.
 Businesses in West Glendive face higher insurance costs and limited access to financing, making it difficult to expand or invest.
 This area has seen little new development since the early 1980s, and the community has lost both national retailers and locally-owned businesses.